SimonTommerup/02805-sgai/README.md

 # Scene 9
 Specifically, we create a bipartite network of two distjoint sets U and S of users and subreddits.
 A user u is linked to subreddit s, if u has one of its top 50 comments on s.
 (Forestiller mig man kunne lave en firkant eller pile fra U->users og S->electrical fraud, QAnon og Funny cats)

+# Scene 9 or 9.5:
+The final network is an undirected network of users, extracted from the bipartite graph.
+Two users u1 and u2 are connected